Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

-If it’s like you showing people around because you’re making a living doing IT, that I think can go together.
+If it’s like you’re showing people around because you’re making a living doing IT, that I think can go together.
 Obviously, these videos would go on different days.
-You would have segregated days on your channel that you would release these kinds of videos.
+You would have segregated days on your channel where you would release these kinds of videos.

 So, it does depend on what kind of tourism.

 Auret: Yeah, I guess, I was assuming that a tourism channel would be like you teaching other people how to be good tour guides or something like that.
 If that is the case then it’s quite different but yeah if you’re just doing vlogs, you’re just wanting to show people your travel adventures which is something we do on our channel too, it’s just a way for people to connect with you and see your personality, then it can go on one channel.